kevindewalt/oldkevindewalt.github.io/_drafts/davidspittel.markdown

 This is a brief, but insightful one.

-#"To build and sell a multi-million dollar company, first do primitive stuff" with David Spittel
+#"How PayByPhone sold for $45M by first doing things that don't scale" with David Spittel

 We started Pay by Phone, a mobile payments company in 2000.